abdihashii/practice-note-remix-app/README.md

 # Start PostgreSQL container in detached mode
 bun run postgres:up

-# Start hono server and client from root
+# Start both frontend and backend
 bun run dev

 # In a new terminal, ensure the server is running with a health check